AndreiGanichev/knowledge-base/Software/Databases/Transaction.md

 > A transaction needn’t necessarily have ACID properties.
 Transaction processing just means allowing clients to make low-latency reads and writes— as **opposed to batch processing jobs**, which only run periodically (for example, once per day).

+## Transactional boundaries

+> While systems often cannot avoid transactions, architects should try to **limit transactional contexts as much as possible** because they form a tight [[Coupling|coupling knot]], hampering the ability to change components or services without affecting others.
+More importantly, architects should take aspects like transactional boundaries into account when thinking about architectural changes(см. [[Evolutionary architecture]]).

 ---

 ## Источники